Ukraine ceasefire boost for Coca Cola bottler helps FTSE

 After seven hours of crisis talks in Brussels, Greece’s new leftist government and its international creditors failed to agree on a way forward on an unpopular bailout and will try again on Monday.

 “Rio numbers are well received as expectations of a buyback were fulfilled and a higher dividend will keep shareholders happy.
-With not much out there on the acquisition front, the best thing it could do was to reward its shareholders,” Securequity sales trader Jawaid Afsar said.
+With not much out there on the acquisition front, the best thing it could do was to reward its shareholders,” said Securequity sales trader Jawaid Afsar.

 The market showed little reaction to a Bank of England report saying it expected stronger growth on the back of lower oil prices, but that it saw little need to raise interest rates this year and could even cut them if inflation proved weaker than expected.